CIBC-Internal/python/Doc/library/os.rst

    Set the current process's real and effective user ids.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: getsid(pid)

    Call the system call :c:func:`getsid`.
 See the Unix manual for the semantics.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: setsid()

    Call the system call :c:func:`setsid`.
 See the Unix manual for the semantics.

-   Availability: Unix.
+   .. availability:: Unix.

 .. function:: setuid(uid)